ostrebler/rongo/README.md

 # Rongo

-A happy marriage between relational storage and the NoSQL world.
+A happy marriage between the relational and the NoSQL world.
 Promise-based.

 ---